YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 <br/>

 ### Space Oddity
-Do you know how to read a file `Coinvasion workshop.txt` with cat?
+Do you know how to read a file `Coinvasion workshop.txt` with `cat`?
 The space between `Coinvasion` and `workshop` make your system thinks they are two different files!

 No worries, there's a solution.
 Just add `\` before the space like this: